socheatsok78/s6-nix-overlay/README.md

         └───skalibs: package 'skalibs-2.15.1.0'
 ```

+## Building the image
+> WIP

-## Container Images
+## Sample Container Images

-There are two type of container images that can be built from this overlay:
+There are two type of sample container images that can be built from this overlay:
 - `s6-overlay-image`: a single layer image that contains all the packages in the overlay.
 - `s6-overlay-image-layered`: a layered image that contains the all the packages in the overlay, but each package is in its own layer.

-## Building the image

-This project uses the [buildkit-nix/nixfile-frontend] to build the container images.
+> This project uses the [buildkit-nix/nixfile-frontend] to build the container images.

 First create a buildx builder with the following command:
 ```sh